Submit Article

 What Were the Facts of This Case?

-The plaintiff, Goh Rosaline, is the ninth child.
-She was 64 years old at the time of the proceedings.
+The plaintiff in this action, Goh Rosaline, is the ninth child of the testatrix and was 64 years old at the time of the hearing.
 The first defendant, Goh Lian Chyu, is the third child and was 77 years old.
-The second defendant is the first defendant’s wife.
-The defendants had been living in the House and raised their two children there, including the grandson named in the will.
-The grandson later moved out, leaving the defendants as the continuing occupants.
+The second defendant is the wife of the first defendant.
+For many years, the defendants had been the primary occupants of the House, having raised their two children there, including the grandson specifically named in the will.
+While the grandson eventually moved out, the defendants continued to reside in the property.

 How Did the Court Analyse the Issues?